research-ag/motoko-core/README.md

 PRs are welcome!
 Please check out the [contributor guidelines](https://github.com/dfinity/motoko-core/blob/main/.github/CONTRIBUTING.md) for more information.

-Code and documentation style guidelines for the repository can be found [here](./STYLEGUIDE.md).
+Interface design and code style guidelines for the repository can be found [here](https://github.com/dfinity/motoko-core/blob/main/Styleguide.md).

 Big thanks to the following community contributors: